At a glance

 Also known as

 Thiopurine methltransferase, TPMT RBC, TPMT Genotype, TPMT Phenotype

 Why get tested?

-The detection of patients who are at risk of developing severe side effects if treated with the thiopurine drugs, azathioprine, mercaptopurine and thioguanine
+To detect a thiopurine methyltransferase (TPMT) deficiency and determine patients who are at risk of developing severe side effects if treated with the class of immune-supressing thiopurine drugs, azathioprine, mercaptopurine and thioguanine.

 When to get tested?